formatjs/formatjs/packages/website/docs/intl-messageformat-parser.md

 title: Intl MessageFormat Parser
 ---

-Parses [ICU Message strings][icu] into an AST via JavaScript.
+Parses [ICU Message strings](http://userguide.icu-project.org/formatparse/messages) into an AST via JavaScript.

 [![npm Version](https://badgen.net/npm/v/intl-messageformat-parser)](https://www.npmjs.com/package/intl-messageformat-parser)
 [![size](https://badgen.net/bundlephobia/minzip/intl-messageformat-parser)](https://bundlephobia.com/result?p=intl-messageformat-parser)

 ## Overview

-This package implements a parser in JavaScript that parses the industry standard [ICU Message strings][icu] — used for internationalization — into an AST.
-The produced AST can then be used by a compiler, like [`intl-messageformat`][intl-mf], to produce localized formatted strings for display to users.
+This package implements a parser in JavaScript that parses the industry standard [ICU Message strings](http://userguide.icu-project.org/formatparse/messages) — used for internationalization — into an AST.
+The produced AST can then be used by a compiler, like [`intl-messageformat`](./intl-messageformat.md), to produce localized formatted strings for display to users.

-This parser is written in [PEG.js][], a parser generator for JavaScript.
+This parser is written in [PEG.js](https://pegjs.org/), a parser generator for JavaScript.

 ## Usage